charity-base/charity-base-schema/README.md

 ## Example

-Create an Elasticsearch mapping of charities registered with the Charity Commission for England & Wales:
+Create an Elasticsearch index of charities registered with the Charity Commission for England & Wales:

 ```js
 const elasticsearch = require('elasticsearch')